Indigenous Education

 • Neskonlith Indian Band

-The District provides educational services to a diverse multicultural population of approximately 14,500 students, approximately 15 per cent of which are of Aboriginal ancestry.
-The Aboriginal student population in the District continues to increase.
+The District provides educational services to a diverse multicultural population of 16,638 students, 20 percent of which are of Indigenous ancestry.
+The Indigenous student population in the District continues to increase.

 The District and representatives of participating First Nations Bands work in partnership to ensure that a Local Education Agreement (LEA) is implemented, monitored, revised as necessary.
 The committee also makes recommendations or decisions regarding programs and supports for students living on-reserve.

 Enhancement Funds are provided to the District to support all self-identified Aboriginal students of First Nations, Inuit and Métis ancestry in the areas of achievement, language and culture.
-The Aboriginal Education Council and the District work collaboratively to ensure that the expenditure of targeted funds is in line with the criteria set out by the Aboriginal Education Enhancements Branch, Ministry of Education.
+The Indigenous Education Council and the District work collaboratively to ensure that the expenditure of targeted funds is in line with the criteria set out by the Indigenous Education Enhancements Branch, Ministry of Education.

 CULTURAL TRADITIONS AND PROTOCOLS